wp-plugins/child-theme-configurator/readme.txt

 = 1.4.4 =
 * Refactored the way CTC caches updates and returns them to the UI controller to reduce memory consumption.
-* Prevent out of memory fatals when generating new child theme.
+* Prevent out of memory fatals when generating new child themes.
 * Changed "Scan Parent for Additional Stylesheets" to individual checkbox options for each file with a toggle to show/hide in the Parent/Child tab.
 * Added automatic update of form when Parent Theme is changed.
 * Pre-populate Parent/Child form when parent slug is passed to CTC options.